Skip to content

 Application Installation Process

-The installation command is as follows:
+The installation command is:

 curl -s https://owncast.online/install.sh | bash